I-Am-Dench/nimbus-launcher/README.md

 ### 1. Client Preparation

 - Any cached client resources (original client resources that were replaced through patches) are copied over to their original locations.
-The copying happens for each resource stored in the `settings/client_cache.sqlite` database, regardless if the replaced resources is original or not.
+The copying happens for each resource stored in the `settings/client_cache.sqlite` database, regardless if the replaced resources are original or not.
 - If the currently selected server is not the same as the previously run server, the `boot.cfg` file for the currently selected server is copied over into the client directory.
 - Any resources that are a part of the current patch for the selected server are copied over into the client, caching the resources already there, ONLY IF the resource does not yet exist in the `settings/client_cache.sqlite` database.